 Just like most girls my age, my younger years were spent at the beach and lazily applying sun protection.
 From 19-21 I also started using tanning beds a few times a year.
-I would bake myself stupid started swapping out my SPF for tanning oils during my travels and just generally didn’t give skin cancer any thought, despite my family history with skin cancers and my parents always nagging me about it!
+I would bake myself stupid started and just generally didn’t give skin cancer any thought, despite my family history with skin cancers and my parents always nagging me about it.
 I often think to myself, if only I could warn my younger self about the damage I was causing to my skin and health at the time.
-So now I write this piece so all of our future selves can rest easy knowing that we are more wiser now when it comes to achieving a tan.

 Basal Cell Carcinoma’s (BCC’s) are the most common form of skin cancer and mainly occur on the face and neck.
-I had never even heard of them, have you?!
 I had no idea about the damage that they can cause - especially to the face and ears if left untreated.

 My BCC first appeared in 2012 (age 25) and went undiagnosed for 2 years.
-I cannot believe that I was living my life blissfully unaware but they were so non descript.
+I was living my life blissfully unaware but they were so nondescript.
 The one on my jaw area looked like a small discoloured patch of skin about the size of my pinky nail, and there was absolutely nothing to see on my eyebrow.

 I only did something about these odd skin issues after they both started randomly bleeding.
 Even then it took me a long time to ask my GP what it was and when I finally did, on two occasions I was told it was most likely just dermatitis and nothing to worry about.